Read about program technologies

 “Our Quicklook report came in very handy when we had to explain to an investor about our innovation and the reason why we are seeking funds.
 They were astonished that it’s a totally unbiased report.
 It saved a lot of time, money and effort for the investor as well as us during our due diligence process.”

 -Rajendra Sadhu, Founder & Chief Executive Officer, Vyzin Inc.

 The program is funded by Lockheed Martin Aeronautics Company and India’s Department of Science & Technology, and developed by GCG in partnership with the Federation of Indian Chambers of Commerce & Industry (FICCI) and the Indo-U.S. Science and Technology Forum.
-The program has been extended twice and will continue through at least October 2012.
+The program has been extended three times and will continue through at least November 2015.

 Dr. Abdul Kalam, former President of India, followed by Dr. Ray Johnson, Senior VP and CTO, Lockheed Martin, at India Innovation Growth Program Tech Exposition.
 Dr. Kalam: “At a time when the world is struggling with economic recession, what we need is innovation.
 And knowledge is powered by technology and innovation.”

 GCG’s program for India, launched in 2006, provides Indian innovators with a combination of education and coaching, along with professional international commercialization assistance, all free of charges to the innovators.